Financial Aid FAQs

 Does Cincinnati State offer scholarships?

 Yes, Cincinnati State offers institutional scholarships.
-Scholarship applications evaluated on academic merit, financial need, volunteer or community service activities, and career goals.
-The application process starts November 1 and the deadline is February 15 every year.
+Scholarship applications are evaluated on academic merit, financial need, volunteering or community service, and career goals.
+Every year the application opens on November 1st, and the deadline is February 15th.

 I received an outside scholarship.
 Should I report it to the Office of Financial Aid?

 Yes.
-If you are receiving a scholarship or tuition assistance from an outside source (not Cincinnati State), you must report the scholarship to the Office of Financial Aid.
+If you are receiving a scholarship or tuition assistance from an outside source (not Cincinnati State), you must report this to the Office of Financial Aid.
 Cincinnati State may be required to adjust your financial aid offer.

 What is Cincinnati State’s calendar for applying financial aid awards?

-The Cincinnati State financial aid award year is the Fall (begins in August) and Spring (begins is January) semesters.
+The Cincinnati State financial aid award year includes the Fall (beginning in August) and Spring (beginning in January) semesters.
 Summer is a trailer to the academic year and only eligible for financial aid not utilized during the fall and spring semesters.

 Do I need to complete the application process to Cincinnati State before I can apply for financial aid?

 No. You can apply for financial aid once the new year FAFSA is available.
-However, to receive financial aid funds, you must complete the application process and admitted into an eligible degree or certificate program.
+However, to receive financial aid, you must apply to Cincinnati State and be admitted into an eligible degree or certificate program.

 How much financial aid was I offered?